Chief: Family DNA leads police to mother who abandoned baby

 The man who found her on Feb.
 13, 1990, was picking flowers for his wife for Valentine’s Day, Miller said.
 The holiday combined with the name of the wife of one of the detectives who worked tirelessly on the case gave the baby her name, the chief said.

+A growing outcry centers on the technique’s lack of vetting.
+There was a false positive in the Golden State Killer case.
+Also, privacy advocates said most people don’t submit their DNA to these sites to snitch on their relatives.

+But Miller said DNA testing and other modern technology has been a boon to solving cold cases and may crack a few more in his department soon.
+He said he has no problems with using DNA from genealogy sites to help put criminals behind bars and give some comfort to people who have been hurt by unsolved cases for decades.

-The investigation continues and more charges may be filed.
+The Greenville investigation continues, and more charges may be filed.
 Miller credited the baby’s probable father for leading them to Graham but said detectives still aren’t sure how much he knew about what happened to his daughter.
 Both continued to live in the Greenville area after 1990, the chief said.

 Graham has two adult children, and investigators are reviewing how they were raised as a part of the case, said Miller, declining to give additional details.

 Graham is being held without bond.
-Authorities said she requested a lawyer after her arrest, but jail and court records did not indicate she had retained an attorney.
+Authorities said she requested a lawyer after her arrest, but jail and court records did not indicate she had retained one.

 Graham and the probable father were living together as a couple at the time.
 He told detectives she was the only one he had a sexual relationship with at the time, according to an arrest warrant.

-Note: This story has been corrected to show the baby’s first reference is ‘Julie’ throughout.